louispan/glazier/README.md

 ## Galzier.React.Widgets
 [`Glazier.React.Widgets`](https://github.com/louispan/glazier-react-widget) contains a library of reusable widgets.
 For example, [List Widget](https://github.com/louispan/glazier-react-widget/blob/master/src/Glazier/React/Widgets/List.hs) creates a list of any other widget.
 Please help me add more widgets to this library!

+# Changelog

+* 0.12.0.0
+  - Combined WindowT and GadgetT into a single newtype GizmoT.
+  - GizmoT contains MaybeT effects for a consistent Alternative and MonadPlus instance.